 I was sure The Bimblers would have to stop.
 I mean, Bridget suffers from Severe Rheumatoid Arthritis.
 I have Fibromyalgia, Asthma and now Heart Failure, so how in god’s name were we supposed to carry on travelling?

-My main concern was pushing Bridget’s wheelchair.
-I was already struggling due to Fibromyalgia and Asthma.
-Then there was the added breathlessness and fatigue that comes with Heart Failure, surely this meant we’d have to stop travelling?
+My main concern was pushing Bridget’s wheelchair, and I was already struggling due to Fibromyalgia and Asthma.
+Then there was the added breathlessness and fatigue that comes with Heart Failure.
+Surely this meant we’d have to stop travelling?

 You Can Travel with Heart Failure

 For three years, I’ve blogged about accessible tourism and travel.
-In many of those posts, I’ve encouraged you to overcome your personal barriers to travel.
-I meant every word of it, but with hindsight, it was easy for me to say because all I had to do was push a wheelchair.
+In many of those posts, I’ve encouraged you to overcome your barriers to travel.
+I meant every word of it, but it was easy for me to say in hindsight because all I had to do was push a wheelchair.

-I’d already started buying equipment to help us travel, and now more than ever, they’re needed, you can read about what I bought here:
+I’d already started buying equipment to help us travel, and now more than ever, they’re needed.
+You can read about what I purchased here:

 If I need more equipment, I’ll buy it.
-On the horizon, I can see a couple of lightweight travel scooters, but Bridget’s not that keen so we’ll see what happens!
+I can see a couple of lightweight travel scooters on the horizon, but Bridget’s not that keen, so we’ll see what happens!

-Because I’m a fully paid up bimbler, I’ve adopted the attitude “I Can Travel with Heart Failure” and in that vein, here are my top 20 tips for travelling with Heart Failure, I hope you find them useful.
+Because I’m a fully paid-up bimbler, I’ve adopted the attitude “I Can Travel with Heart Failure”, and in that vein, here are my top 20 tips for travelling with Heart Failure.
+I hope you find them helpful.

 Top 20 Tips for Travelling with Heart Failure

-It might seem like common sense, but only you know when you feel fit enough to travel.
-You know your own body best and you know whether you feel well enough to travel.
+It might seem common sense, but only you know when you feel fit enough to travel.
+You know your own body best and whether you feel well enough to travel.